asm-products/ccar-websockets/README.md

 have downloaded a leter version, things will most likely work.
 * ghci: > 7.6.3 && < 7.7
 * cabal:  > 1.20 && < 1.21
-Cabal setup may take some time and is not the prettiest in my experience.
-But eventually it does work well, so if you get stuck let me know.

 * haxe : 3.0.0